hardcamls/zprize/msm-test.md

   into twisted edwards form.
 - around 20s per MSM of batch size 4

-Amongst the vairous outputs, one of them will show the latency of 4 rounds and
+Amongst the various outputs, one of them will show the latency of 4 rounds and
 correctness:

 ```